 Mordechai Feingold is an intellectual and institutional historian of science, from the Renaissance to the eighteenth century.
 His research focuses on how the rise of modern science has transformed Western culture from a humanistic, religious, and unified culture during the sixteenth century into a scientific, technological, secular, and fragmented one by the nineteenth century.

-He was an assistant professor at Boston University from 1984 to 1988 before joining the faculty of Virginia Tech.
-He arrived at Caltech in 2002.
+Prior to joining the Caltech faculty in 2002, Feingold was an assistant professor at Boston University from 1984 to 1988 before joining the faculty of Virginia Tech.
 He was a junior fellow at Harvard University from 1981 to 1984, a visiting professor at the History of Science Society in 1992–1993, and a visiting professor of history at Caltech in 1994.
 He was a senior fellow at the Massachusetts Institute of Technology's Dibner Institute in 1994–1995 and in 1999–2000; a fellow at Wissenschaftskolleg zu Berlin in 1996–1997; and a fellow at Harvard's Charles Warren Center in 2001–2002.
-Since 2005, he has been the president of the International Commission for the History of Universities.
+He served as president of the International Commission for the History of Universities between 2005–2020.
 He became Corresponding member of the International Academy for the History of Science in 2007.

-Feingold is the editor of the journal History of Universities and the co-editor and book review editor of the journal Perspectives on Science.
+Feingold is the editor of the journals History of Universities and Erudition and the Republic of Letters, as well as co-editor of the journals Annals of Science and Perspectives on Science.

 - Fellow, Charles Warren Center, Harvard University, 2001–02

 - Fellow, International Academy of History and Philosophy of Science, 2011–present

 - President, International Commission for the History of Universities, 2005–2020